At a glance

 Some parents-to-be choose to keep entirely 'mum' on their choices until their baby is born just to avoid this very situation – and who can blame them?

-If you haven't yet got any ideas, why not have a look on our baby names pages for some inspiration?
+If you haven't yet got any ideas, why not have a look at the Bounty.com baby names pages for some inspiration?

 Whether you’ve always been a fan of alternative therapies or feel they could be option to help ease some symptoms now you’re pregnant, it’s worth understanding how to safely explore these options.